 - the early proposals in the submission to host the event in Dublin

 - participating in early workshops to help inform the themes and sub-themes

 - providing feedback on the call for papers emphasising an interest in talks about inclusivity and diversity

-- helping identify quick interventions that could be made by the Council in the months preceding the event
+- helping identify quick on-street interventions that could be made by the Council in the months preceding the event

 - welcoming delegates from non-profits and advocacy groups to stay with volunteers here through the free Warm Showers platform